 Ammo Talwar is the founder of Punch, a dedicated music and arts agency.
 He has become a recognised arts champion, pioneering work with young people and artists nationally.
-Mr Talwar’s drive to promote young people as champions has led to major interventions within government agencies, schools and the third sector.
-He is the current chair of Black Routes – a national touring network for contemporary music, the governor of Birmingham Ormiston Academy and the director of Creative Alliance.
-In 2008, he was awarded an MBE for his services to music and young people.
+Ammo's drive to promote young people as champions has led to major interventions within government agencies, schools and the third sector.
+Ammo is the current chair of Black Routes – a national touring network for contemporary music, the governor of Birmingham Ormiston Academy and the director of Creative Alliance.
+In 2008, Ammo was awarded an MBE for his services to music and young people.

 Lynne is a Life Fellow of the RSA.
 During her career she served on the National Council of the LSC and was a Board Member of Partnership for Schools.
 In 2005 she was awarded an Honorary Doctorate by the University of Birmingham, and in 2006 she received a CBE in the Queen’s Birthday Honours List for outstanding services to education.
 She project managed the building of the new £40m campus for Joseph Chamberlain College which won the Prime Minister’s Prize for the Best Public Building in 2009.

 In retirement, Lynne has continued with local school governorship and is a long standing Trustee of Birmingham Ethnic and Education Advisory Service (BEEAS).